Guangxitoxin: Target

 GxTX-1E inhibits voltage-gated Kv2.1 channels by modifying its voltage-dependent gating,. mutations in the S3b-S4 paddle motif of the voltage-sensing domain of Kv2.1 reduce affinity for tarantula toxins.
 Two other voltage-gated potassium channels inhibited by GxTX-1 are the Kv2.2 and Kv4.3 channels.
 Kv2.2 is located predominantly in δ-cells of primate islets.
 Kv4.3 is mainly of importance in the heart.

 The Kv2.1 channel is predominantly expressed in pancreatic β-cells and in the central nervous system.
 In pancreatic β-cells, Kv2.1 comprises 60% of the currents mediated by Kv channels.
 Furthermore, the Kv2.1 channel shows similar biophysical properties to the delayed rectifier K+ current (IDR) of the β-cells.
 This makes GxTX appropriate to study the physiological role of the aforementioned current as it inhibits 90% of the β-cell IDR.
 The IDR is thought to play an important role in repolarization of action potentials.
 Both the Kv2.2 and Kv4.3 channels are believed not to contribute significantly to the β-cell IDR.

 GxTX-1E has no effect on voltage-gated Na+ or Ca2+ channels.

 Mode of action

 Inhibition of Kv2.1 by GxTX-1E causes a shift in voltage-dependency of activation toward more positive potentials of almost 100 mV.
 Moreover, GxTX-1E also exhibits properties of decreasing the velocity of hKv2.1 channel opening and increasing the velocity of Kv2.1 channel closing approximately sixfold.

 By inhibiting Kv2.1 potassium channels, GxTX-1E boosts action potentials of pancreatic β-cells causing mainly increased glucose-stimulated intracellular calcium oscillations which in turn intensifies glucose-stimulated insulin secretion.

-How GxTX-1E is able to generate distinctive calcium oscillations in different cells remains unclear (broader oscillations, increased frequency or restoration of oscillations), however, the specificity of GxTX-1E points in the direction of IDR inhibition causing these effects.
-Notably, GxTX-1E stimulated insulin secretion is specifically glucose dependent, considering that IDR is only active above -20mV membrane potentials which is only seen in raised glucose levels.
+How GxTX-1E can generate distinctive calcium oscillations in different cells remains unclear (broader oscillations, increased frequency or restoration of oscillations), however, the specificity of GxTX-1E points in the direction of IDR inhibition causing these effects.
+Notably, GxTX-1E stimulated insulin secretion is specifically glucose-dependent, considering that IDR is only active above -20mV membrane potentials which is only seen in raised glucose levels.